 How does climate change affect poverty and inequality?

 At Oxfam, we know that climate change, poverty, and inequality are linked.
-The impact of shifting weather patterns, droughts, flooding, and storms hits poor and marginalized communities first and worst, causing unpredictable growing seasons, crop failures, and sharp increases in food prices.
+The impact of shifting weather patterns, droughts, flooding, and storms hits marginalized communities with few resources first and worst, causing unpredictable growing seasons, crop failures, and sharp increases in food prices.
 People in low-and lower-middle-income countries are around five times more likely than people in high-income countries to be displaced by sudden extreme weather disasters; and long standing gender, racial and economic inequalities mean that historically marginalized communities are the hardest hit and most impacted by the climate crisis.

 We also know that climate change has worsened global inequality.
 Across societies, the impacts of climate change affect women and men differently.
 Women and girls must walk further to collect water and fuel, and are often the last to eat.
 During and after extreme weather events, they are at increased risk of violence and exploitation.
 These inequalities can be seen in many other, often overlapping, dimensions too.
 And because Black, Brown, and Indigenous communities are more likely to live in poverty, they face these impacts while having fewer resources to respond to climate-induced natural disasters and adapt to changes in the climate.